 We are always interested in hearing from our members and about their bioscience work and career journey.
 Please contact us and we would be glad to help you find the most suitable outlet.

-The RSB membership team comprises: Mark Leach, Karen Patel, Shameema Haque and Andrea Chapman.
+The RSB membership team comprises: Mark Leach, Karen Patel, Shameema Haque, Eden Bloomfield and Emily Lunn.